taiwins/taiwins/README.md

 ## How to run

-Here is currently how I run the compositor, it has no configuration now, will be added as lua script later.
+Here is currently how I run the compositor, lua configuration is supported(in progress), see the [sample config](docs/config.lua) for example

 	cd build
 	./bin/taiwins ./bin/shell-taiwins ./bin/shell-console